Testing Internationalized Labels in Automated a11y Workflows

 Establish baseline DOM state expectations via Internationalization & Localization Testing protocols to align scanner execution with framework lifecycle events.

-Configuration Adjustment: Language-Aware Rule Overrides
+Configuration: Language-Aware Rule Overrides

-Override default label rules with locale-specific regex validators and data-lang attribute mapping.
+Override default label rules with locale-specific validators and data-lang attribute mapping.
 Inject axe.configure() with custom rule sets scoped to hydrated component trees.
 Disable strict aria-label matching until hydration flags indicate DOM stability.

 Leverage Custom Rule Development & Context-Aware Testing to isolate dynamic widget evaluation and prevent global rule interference.